-Ambassador Cameron Munter is the Chief Executive Officer and President of the EastWest Institute.
+Ambassador Cameron Munter has been the Chief Executive Officer and President of the EastWest Institute since 2015.

-Ambassador Munter has been a career diplomat, serving in some of the most conflict-ridden areas of the globe.
-He served as U.S. Ambassador to Pakistan from 2010-2012, where he guided U.S.-Pakistani relations through a strained period, including the operation against Osama bin Laden, while leading a 2,500-employee embassy.
-Previously he served as Ambassador to Serbia, where he negotiated Serbian domestic consensus for European integration and managed the Kosovo independence crisis.
+He was a career diplomat, serving in some of the most conflict-ridden areas of the globe.
+He served as U.S. Ambassador to Pakistan from 2010-2012, where he guided U.S.-Pakistani relations through a strained period, including the operation against Osama bin Laden.
+Previously, he served as Ambassador to Serbia (2007-2010), where he negotiated Serbian domestic consensus for European integration and managed the Kosovo independence crisis.

-Ambassador Munter also served twice in Iraq, leading the first Provincial Reconstruction Team in Mosul and then overseeing U.S. civilian and military cooperation in planning the drawdown of U.S. troops.
-In Europe, he served in the Czech Republic and Poland, where he helped manage the American contribution to those countries’ integration into the global economy.
+Ambassador Munter also served twice in Iraq, leading the first Provincial Reconstruction Team in Mosul and then overseeing U.S. civilian and military cooperation in planning the drawdown of U.S. troops in Baghdad.
+He served in the Czech Republic and Poland, where he helped manage the American contribution to those countries’ integration into the global economy.
 He was a Director at the National Security Council at the White House, and had numerous other domestic assignments at the State Department in Washington.

-Before joining the Foreign Service, Ambassador Munter taught European history at the University of California Los Angeles.
-He also has been Professor of International Relations at Pomona College in Claremont, taught at Columbia University School of Law, was a Fellow at the Kennedy School of Government at Harvard University, and has two honorary doctoral degrees.
+He was Professor of International Relations at Pomona College in Claremont and taught at Columbia University School of Law.
+He is currently a Fellow at the Kennedy School of Government at Harvard University, and has two honorary doctoral degrees.
+He is a member of the American Academy of Diplomacy.

 Born in California in 1954, Ambassador Munter graduated magna cum laude from Cornell University and earned a doctorate in Modern European History from John Hopkins University.